Table of Contents

 The items on display are quirky, interesting and artsy.
 They offer hats and t-shirts that commemorate Pass-a-Grille Florida.

 During a stroll, stop for some shade on colorful chairs on beachfront streets and admire the view.
 There are also some unique eclectic shops on Pass-a-Grille Way.
 Don’t miss these stores which are just a short walk from the Merry Pier.

 Discover the Amazing Sunset at Paradise Grille

 Grab a drink, beach chair or picnic bench at Paradise Grille.
-Make sure to get a good seat, you won’t want to miss these views.
+Make sure to get a good spot, you won’t want to miss these views.
 Often Paradise Grille has live music which adds to the ambiance and they also serve food.